 untitled Python is an interpreted language, this means that your computer does not run Python code natively, but instead we run our code using the Python interpreter.
 There are two ways in which you can run Python code: Directly typing commands into the interpreterGood for experimenting with the language, and for some interactive workTyping code into a file and then telling the interpreter to run the code from this fileGood for larger programs, and when you want to run the same code repeatedly While we are initially exploring the language we will use the interpreter interactively.
 How you start the interpreter will depend on which operating system you are using, but on a Mac or Linux machine you should start a terminal and then just type the command python.
-If you want to exit the interactive interpreter you can type the command quit(), or type Ctrl-D. Open your terminal and start the interpreter and try typing in the commands we introduce below.
+This will print out some information about your installation of python and then leave you with a command prompt which looks like ">>>".

 Intro to Computer Science You’ll learn the programming language Python, and you’ll explore foundational concepts in computer science.
 Most importantly, you’ll start thinking like a software engineer by solving interesting problems (how to build a web crawler or a social network) using computer programming.
 This course is a first step into the world of computer science, and whether you want to become a software engineer, or collaborate with software engineers, this course is for you.
 You’ll be prepared for intermediate-level computer science classes when you’ve mastered the concepts covered in this course.

 Popular Python recipes Welcome, guest | Sign In | My Account | Store | Cart ActiveState Code » Recipes Languages Tags Authors Sets Python Examples On these pages, I have collected a bit of information about the Python programming language, along with a bunch of examples.
 These might be useful if you want to see some of the features without actually learning the language itself.
 You don't have to read through all of this in order.
 Just pick the pages which look most interesting to you.